 Neat freaks beware.

-Do you like a clean house?
-Forget about it.
-You will eventually have a 150 pound shedding and drooling machine taking over your house.
 You will go out of your mind trying to pick up every hair that falls and every slobber string that gets flung.
 Did you ever see a Newfie not leave a trail of water from the water bowl through the house?
-They create their own river every single time they take a drink.
-I’m not saying you’re house shouldn’t be semi-clean, I’m just saying that you should be more worried about spending time with your family than with cleaning up after your Newfie every second of the day.

 You can’t have just one.

 What’s better than one Newfie?
 Two!
-Sure you can have just one for a little bit but eventually you’ll get the Newfie fever.
+Sure you can have just one for a little bit but eventually, you’ll get the Newfie fever.

 You let their minds wander and they’ll be learning how to open your refrigerator in no time or figuring out how to get the secret stash on top of it.

-They aren’t garbage disposals.
+They are not garbage disposals.

-Just because a dog is big doesn’t mean they have to eat HUGE amounts of food.
-Sure giant breeds eat more than a Miniature Poodle but not much more than a Lab.
-If you’re feeding a high quality diet, quantity isn’t always better.
 Some people are shocked that my dogs eat between 4-5 cups of food a day.
 2 cups twice a day.
-In mt opinion, 10 cups of food is an outrageous amount of food for a Newfoundland to eat and can lead to unnecessary weight gain which can lead to serious health issues.
-If you’re feeding that low quality of a kibble that it calls for your dog to eat 10 cups of food a day it might be time to switch.
-And your hands aren’t a good measuring tool.
-Use a REAL measuring cup.
-Sorry.
-That’s a rant for another day.
+In my opinion, 10 cups of food is an outrageous amount of food for a Newfoundland to eat and can lead to unnecessary weight gain which can lead to serious health issues, such as bloat.

 Think into the future.